-Dear Speaker Pelosi, Leader Hoyer, Leader McCarthy, and Whip Scalise,
+Dear Madam Speaker and Representatives Hoyer, McCarthy, and Scalise,

-I am writing on behalf of the membership of the Fraternal Order of Police to join Representatives Rodney L. Davis (R-IL) and Abigail A. Spanberger (D-VA) in asking you to bring H.R.
-82, the "Social Security Fairness Act" to the House floor for a vote.
+I am writing on behalf of the membership of the Fraternal Order of Police to urge you to discharge H.R.
+82, the "Social Security Fairness Act" from the Committee on Ways and Means and bring it to the House floor for a vote.

-This bipartisan legislation has the support of more than 250 Members of the House, including 85% of Democrats and 30% of Republicans-which may be the most bipartisan support in the House.
-The bill would repeal the Windfall Elimination Provision (WEP) and Government Pension Offset (GPO) in current Social Security law, two provisions of the Social Security Act that unfairly reduce or eliminate the Social Security benefits for millions of Americans who have devoted much of their careers to public service.
+At this time, the bill has 279 cosponsors, including 92% of Democrats and 37% of Republicans-which is an astonishing amount of bipartisan support and deserving of immediate consideration on the House floor.

+The legislation would repeal the Windfall Elimination Provision (WEP) and Government Pension Offset (GPO) in current Social Security law, two provisions of the Social Security Act that unfairly reduce or eliminate the Social Security benefits for millions of Americans who have devoted much of their careers to public service.